-Summer College is a program that allows high school students entering their junior or senior year in fall to register for online credit bearing classes at SUNY Erie Community College during the months of July and August.
+Summer College is a program that allows high school students entering their junior or senior year in fall to register for online credit bearing classes at SUNY Erie during the months of July and August.
 This is a great opportunity to explore a future career and get a jump-start on college at a discounted rate.

 The benefits of Summer College:

-College Composition (EN 110: 3 credit hours, $339.00 total)A course designed to develop writing skills through a variety of writing tasks.
-The course will emphasize the use of rhetorical strategies in development of ideas, mastery of basic scholarly conventions, and application of critical thinking skills.
+College Composition (EN 110: 3 credit hours, $339.00 total)Designed to develop writing skills through a variety of writing tasks, this course will emphasize the use of rhetorical strategies in development of ideas, mastery of basic scholarly conventions, and application of critical thinking skills.
 Reading selections support the aims of the course.
 A documented research paper is required.
 It is highly recommended that students have completed 11th grade Regents English and have achieved an 85% on the Regents exam.
 Online Textbook required approx. $30.00Fulfills SUNY General Education – Basic CommunicationInstructor: Chris Pulinski

 General Psychology (PS 100: 3 credit hours, $339.00 total)Focused on the nature of psychology as a science, this course’s topics include (but are not limited to) statistical analysis, biological foundations of behavior, sensation, perception, conditioning and learning, motivation, cognitive processes, reactions to stress, and mental health.No textbook required.Fulfills SUNY General Education – Social ScienceInstructor: Erikson Neilans